Cozonac Recipe (VIDEO)

 Prepare the dough

-Brioche dough requires love and care.
 Use a scale to get exact results as you see in my photos and videos.
-The dough is initially sticky – this is normal and is what makes a great Cozonac.
+The yeast dough is initially sticky – this is normal.
 Oil your fingers for easy handling.
 Then, shape into a ball, transfer to a lightly greased bowl and let it rise until doubled in size.

 Make the filling